Percy Pig: Other retailers

 Similar sweets are available from other retailers.
-One variation is "Eric the Elephant" produced by Sainsbury's.
-Tesco's line sports the "Cool Cats" name, while Asda has other similar products called "Stanley Snail" and "Fredrick Frog".
-Lidl has "Henry Hippo" sweets which are vegan.
-Poundland, a discount retailer, released their own version in 2019 called "Dinky Dogs", although these are not vegetarian.
+Lidl has "Henry Hippo" sweets and Aldi has "Leo the Lion", both of which are also vegan.
+Poundland, a discount retailer, released their own version in 2019 called "Dinky Dogs", Sainsbury's produced "Eric the Elephant" sweets, but they have since been discontinued.
+In 2023, Swizzels agreed to redesign its "Pigs Mugs" sweets at the request of Marks & Spencer's lawyers, having sold them since 1996.

-Outside of the United Kingdom, similar products in other countries are the Canadian "Juiced Up" (introduced 2009), the German "Fred Ferkel", the Dutch "Katja Biggetjes", the French "Petit Cochon" (launched 2007) and the Australian "Peggy Pig and Pals" introduced in Coles Supermarkets in 2009.
+Outside of the United Kingdom, similar products in other countries are the Dutch "Katja Biggetjes", the French "Petit Cochon" (launched 2007), the German "Fred Ferkel" and the Australian "Peggy Pig and Pals" introduced in Coles Supermarkets in 2009.